ScalaTion kernel for Jupyter

-The New menu in Jupyter should show an option to create a ScalaTion notebook using the installed kernel.
+The dropdown menu in Jupyter labeled New should show an option to create a ScalaTion notebook using the installed kernel.

 Copyright (c) 2017 Michael E. Cotterell and the University of Georgia.
 This software is free and open source under an MIT License.
 The content and opinions expressed on this Web page do not necessarily reflect the views of nor are they endorsed by the University of Georgia or the University System of Georgia.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size||File type||Python version||Upload date||Hashes|

 |Filename, size scalation_kernel-1.1.19.tar.gz (8.8 kB)||File type Source||Python version None||Upload date||Hashes View hashes|